OpenTranslationBible/open-bible/en-GB/43.John/md/john-12.md

 ## John 12:43

-for they loved human praise more than praise from God.
+for they valued human praise more than praise from God.

 ---